marcelochaves95/CPPQuest/README.md

 # Sesamo
-Sesamo is a compiler built with C#, for learning purposes.
+Sesamo is a simple compiler written in C#, for learning purposes.